SAP-samples/xsa-cap-migration/migration-script/README.md

 XSA TO CAP Migration: Automated Script
 =====================================
 ## Introduction:
 The Automated script is used to migrate applications from HANA CDS to CAP CDS.
 It is written in the NodeJS framework.
-The script will create a new CAP application and copy the database of the XSA application and modify it to support the CAP format.
+The script will create a new CAP application and copy the database of the XSA application and modify it to support the CAP format based on the option selected.
 It covers the following conversions:
 - Create an initial CAP application.
 - Based on the number of containers used in the source application, it will create multiple db folders in the CAP application.
 - Copy all the files from the respective database folder of the XSA Application to the db folders( Eg: db, db1 and so on) of the newly created CAP application.